net-lisias-pn/SteamDownloader/Docs/HOW-TO.md

 vi .common.inc
 ```

-This will edit the file [Steam/.common.inc](https://github.com/net-lisias-pn/SteamDownloader/blob/master/Steam/.common.inc) - but you can use any text editor you would prefer.
+This will edit the file [Steam/.common.inc](https://github.com/net-lisias-pn/SteamDownloader/blob/master/Steam/.common.inc) - but you can use any text editor you would prefer - I like to use `mcedit` from `MidnightCommander`.

 You need to configure your Steam username on the `USER` variable, and the `RUNTIME` and `CMD` accordingly your setup.